 Dr. Dorie J. Gilbert is Associate Professor of Social Work and African & African Diaspora Studies at The University of Texas at Austin.
 She served as Visiting Research Scholar at the University of California at San Francisco from 2001 through 2008.
-Since 2004, Dr. Gilbert has been a Research Associate with the Institute for the Advanced Study of Black Family Life in Oakland, CA and is certified in the African –Centered Behavior Change Model, a culturally congruent model based on the principle of utilizing traditional African-centered philosophies in health and mental health promotion interventions.
-Her teaching, research and community service center around her focus on Africentric interventions, culturally congruent models that utilize traditional African-centered philosophies in health and mental health disparities.
+Her teaching, research and community service center around her focus on Africentric interventions, culturally congruent models that utilize traditional African-centered philosophies in health and mental health promotion.

 Curriculum Vitae (PDF)